genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/01_training-content-day1.md

 ./gradlew :genesisproduct-alpha:assemble
 ```

+#### .genesis-home folder

 After the Gradle task, when first using the plugin with a project, you must create your genesis home folder; click on the **Install Genesis** button on the Tool window.

 ![Genesis Install](/img/intellij-install.png)

-#### .genesis-home folder

 This generates a hidden folder called **.genesis-home** in your project root, ready to run your application's processes.
-This may take up to 20 minutes on the first run because it performs a full build of your application.
+On the first run, this could take up to 20 minutes, because it performs a full build of your application.

 :::tip
 If you want to keep your file search as clean as possible, it is possible to assign the **.genesis-home** folder as Excluded.
 To do that, follow the three steps below.

 1. Right-click on the directory you want to exclude in the Project pane on the left side of IntelliJ.

-2. Select "Mark Directory as" from the dropdown menu.
+2. Select **Mark Directory as** from the dropdown menu.

-3. Choose "Excluded" from the sub-menu.
+3. Choose **Excluded** from the sub-menu.

 Further information can be found [here](https://www.jetbrains.com/help/idea/content-roots.html#configure-folders).
 :::